nkuznetsov/nkuznetsov.github.io/notes.md

 **To run locally**

-1. npm i
+1. yarn
-2. npm start
+2. yarn start

 **To debug**